-The survivors of the large force of 483 Lancasters and 15 Mosquitoes which had taken part in the bombing raid on Berlin reached England around 11 p.m., only to find that the light mist of the afternoon had turned into a thick fog, blanketing the country as far up as Yorkshire.
-As the night wore on, the low cloud cover closed down towards the fog, dangerously reducing visibility.
+The large force of 483 Lancasters and 15 Mosquitoes which had taken part in the bombing raid on Berlin on 16 December 1943 returned to England around 11 p.m., to find that the light mist of the afternoon had turned into a thick fog, blanketing the country as far up as Yorkshire.
+As the night wore on, the low cloud cover closed down towards the fog, eventually reducing visibility to close to nil.

 At the adjacent Pathfinder stations of Bourn and Gransden Lodge, conditions were amongst the worst in the country.
 By midnight, visibility was down to 300 yards or less, and it took about 1,000 yards to stop a Lancaster.
 By the early hours of the morning, cloud base at Gransden Lodge would be at 100 feet and the fog would be meeting up with it.
 405 Squadron, which was based at Gransden Lodge, managed to land only five of its thirteen aircraft operating that night at their home station.

 Three 405 Squadron crews crashed with heavy loss of life, including the very experienced crew of Burns Alexander McLennan.
 They had gone to try their luck at RAF Station Graveley, at which the landing aid FIDO was installed.
 All the crew died except Clair Nutting, the rear gunner, who was thrown clear.